Silsila Badalte Rishton Ka To Return To TV; The Creative Producer Was Against Drashti Dhami’s Exit!

 - Hockey World Cup 2018 — Catch The Latest Updates

-Silsila Badalte Rishton Ka fans can rejoice as the show will be back on television.
-Yes, you read it right, the show which went off air recently, and was streamed on Voot, as it was popular online, is returning to television!
+Silsila Badalte Rishton Ka fans can rejoice as the show will be back on television soon.
+Yes, you read that right.
+The show which went off air recently was streamed on Voot.
+As the show has become popular online, it is returning to television!
 It is being said that the makers decided to bring it back on TV as it got the same amount of love from the audiences.
 A source close to India-forums revealed, "The channel is airing its fresh episode on Television as well.
 The fresh episode will be aired at 6 pm slot as well as 12 pm."

-When the entertainment portal contacted Shakti Arora and Kinshuk Mahajan, who joined the show recently, confirmed the news.
+When the entertainment portal contacted Shakti Arora and Kinshuk Mahajan, who joined the show recently, they confirmed the news.

 Shakti Confirms The Show’s Return On TV